 - Vegan nutritional maintenance panel – $149

-HealthLabs is a great place to order and to pay for tests, and also to securely access test results, but they do not conduct any of the tests.
-Instead, you will need to go to one of their partner labs to submit your sample.
-These labs are CLIA-certified.
+HealthLabs is a great place to order and to pay for tests, and also to securely access test results, but it does not conduct any of the tests.
+Instead, you will go to one of its CLIA-certified partner labs to submit your sample.

-In a nutshell, the process for buying a test through their website is clear and straightforward:
+In a nutshell, the process for buying a test through the HealthLabs website is clear and straightforward:

 Select a test

 Go to the lab to submit your sample

 Check for your results securely online